 6.4 Local Plan Sites Assessment

-WC provided a GIS layer of possible SHLAA development sites with potential to be included as site allocations in the new Local Plan.
-771 assessed SHLAA sites have been provided, including the indicative land uses, detailed in Table 6-1.
-A GIS layer of 120 Greenbelt Land Parcels was also provided, detailed in Table 6-2:
+WC provided a GIS layer containing 702 SHLAA and employment sites with potential to be included as site allocations in the new Local Plan (referred to hereafter as "SHLAA sites for simplicity).
+See Table 6-1.